rudeprover/spi-lab/README.md

 This repository **does not redistribute CAMELS-IND data**.

-The CAMELS-IND dataset is subject to its original licensing and citation requirements.
-Users must obtain the dataset from official CAMELS-IND sources and comply with those terms.
+The CAMELS-IND dataset is governed by its original license and terms of use.
+This repository does not redistribute the dataset and provides analysis code only.
+Users are responsible for obtaining the data from official sources and complying with the dataset’s licensing conditions.
 This repository provides **code only**.

 ## Code license